-- a) Post on flowvis.com of your edited image (video requirements are the same as for the GW assignment).
+- a) Post on flowvis.com of your edited image (video requirements are the same as for the GW assignment) as the Featured Image.
 Edit the publish date of your post to match the date and time that your image was taken. - b) In your post, include the appropriate Skew-T diagram (will be covered in lecture) and - c) a short statement of cloud type and whether the atmosphere was stable or unstable.
 Not a document, just a short note, to be used as your post title.
-You will be expected to discuss this in class during your critique. - d) In Canvas, submit your edited image and your original (unedited) image on October 8. - e) Reports on your Clouds First image/vid will be due Friday Nov 2, both to Flowvis.org and Canvas, along with an assessment (SAF) form, same as for all the other images/vids.
+You will be expected to discuss this in class during your critique. - d) In Canvas, submit your edited image and your original (unedited) image on October 11.

+e) Reports on your Clouds First image/vid will be due Weds Oct 30, both to Flowvis.org and Canvas, along with an assessment (SAF) form, same as for all the other images/vids.
 Your report should also include the appropriate Skew-T diagram.
 See the Report Guidelines document at Flowvis.org>Course Info for details.
-Submission details are the same as for the Get Wet report.
+Other submission details are the same as for the Get Wet report.